heyitsmanal/django_traineeship_management/README.md

-HEAD

 # formation management

-This project is a comprehensive Student Management System developed using Python with the Django framework, designed for educational purposes.
+This project is a comprehensive Student Management System developed using Python with the Django framework and mysql as database.

 ## Features